 Baptism is the act by which the Holy Spirit brings us into the body, and it is offered here as a proof for Christian unity (c.f.
 Ephesians 4:1-6).
 Of particular note here is that the agent of baptism is the Holy Spirit.

 WITH THE HOLY SPIRIT & FIRE: Matthew 3:11

 I baptize you with water for repentance, but the One who is coming after me is more powerful than I. I am not worthy to remove His sandals.
 He Himself will baptize you with the Holy Spirit and fire.

 Jesus comes with two baptisms: one for believers in the Holy Spirit, and one for sinners with fire.
 The baptism that Christ performs with the Holy Spirit is the means by which the grace of God is supernaturally effected in the believers life apart from any merit or work of their on by the working of the Holy Spirit.
-This is why Jesus’ baptism is described as being down “with” the Holy Spirit.
+This is why Jesus’ baptism is described as being done “with” the Holy Spirit.

 IN THE NAME: Matthew 28:19-20

 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything I have commanded you.
 And remember, I am with you always, to the end of the age.”

 Baptism and teaching are described as the chief means by which the Church fulfills her divine commission to “make disciples”; in baptism we enter as co-heirs into the Triune name of God, and it is in teaching that our ways are washed by the water of the word and we learn to lovingly walk in Christ.